TriplyDB/Documentation/blog/2019-11-new-features/index.md

 author: wbeek
 ---

 In our first blog post we look back at some of the core features that were added to TriplyDB over the last couple of months.
 TriplyDB is a new and fast-moving Linked Data Knowledge Graph product.
-Read more about TriplyDB over at <https://triply.cc/triplydb>.
+Read more about [TriplyDB](https://triply.cc/triplydb).
 Many of the here described features were developed in collaboration with our great customers.

 ## Metadata for all!